hakivvi/CTF-Writeups/SekaiCTF2023/WEB/Frog-WAF/README.md

 }
 ```

-the issue mainly are quotes and numbers, so strings must be build using their char points at runtime. looking at the filter you can see that arrays are allowed.
+the issue mainly are quotes and numbers, so strings must be built using their char points at runtime. looking at the filter you can see that arrays are allowed.

 ![array toString](assets/array.png)